Apollo

 What it is

-Apollo is an election data management system designed for large-scale observation missions.
-It aggregates incoming reports from field observers, supports data verification, and enables real-time analysis across teams ranging from a few dozen people to tens of thousands.
+Apollo is an election data management system for large-scale observation missions.
+It collects incoming reports from field observers, supports verification, and makes the data usable in real time — across teams that might have a few dozen people or tens of thousands.

 Deployment and use

-Apollo is in active use (as of 2025).
+Apollo is in active use as of 2026.
 CoCitizen manages a running instance and is working with partners on upcoming deployments.

-Organizations at the scale where Apollo is useful — those deploying dozens to thousands of observers — will typically need some onboarding and configuration support.
-We're happy to discuss what that involves.
+If your organization operates at the scale where Apollo makes sense — dozens to thousands of observers — you'll likely need some onboarding and configuration support to get started.
+That's not a sales pitch; it's just the reality of the software.
+We're happy to talk through what's involved.

 Origin and credit